mbta/gtfs_onboarding/README.md

 	- must have the following `experimental-features`[^at-time-of-writing]
 		- `flakes`
 		- `nix-command`

 ### (Very) Quick Start

-Using nix, we can start the JupyterLab and notebook with a single command.

 > [!WARNING]
 > Using this method, you __cannot__ save your progress.
 >